NPStraight2ThePoint/ETL-NLP-Financial-Stock-Analysis-Complete-Pipeline/README.md

 The ETL is slightly modified so that the user selects which specific exchange(s) they want to retreive data from .
 Upon completion the user needs to ensure total data received is as expected.

+1.ETL Pipeline
+   -Extract from API
+   -Transform
+   -Load to PostgreSQL DB

 Workflow :

 1. Run 1.Get_Exchanges.py